 - Vegetables: Leafy greens, beans, artichokes, spinach, summer squash, cauliflower, broccoli, carrots, turnips, zucchini, and cabbage, just to name a few.
 These vegetables help to reduce inflammation and boost the immune system.

-- Foods with Beta Carotene: It has been found that people who eat foods high in beta carotene are less likely to experience psoriasis.
+- Foods with Beta Carotene: It has been found that people who eat foods high in beta-carotene are less likely to experience psoriasis.
 Those foods include carrots, leafy greens, mangoes, and apricots.

 - Lean Meats: Even though red and processed meats should be avoided, you can still enjoy limited amounts of fish and skinless chicken.
-Only buy high quality meats, and limit consumption to twice a week.
+Only buy high-quality meats, and limit consumption to twice a week.

 - Whole Grains: When whole grains are consumed, they provide the body with flavonoids which can be beneficial to boost the immune system.
 Look for gluten-free grains such as amaranth, buckwheat, and quinoa.

 - Nuts and Seeds: Omega- fatty acids can be gained by eating flax seed, which doesn’t contain the mercury that is often present in oily fish.
-High levels of essential fatty acids have anti-inflammatory properties, but nut and seed consumption should be limited to one ounce per day.
-Most nuts are beneficial, except: peanuts, pecans, walnuts, and Brazil nuts.
+High levels of essential fatty acids have anti-inflammatory properties, but the nut and seed consumption should be limited to one ounce per day.
+Most nuts are beneficial, except peanuts, pecans, walnuts, and Brazil nuts.